velipso/gvasm/docs/assembler/README.md

 Labels
 ------

+Labels can start any line.

+Labels are effectively 32-bit numbers like everything else.
+Their value is the next absolute address in memory that they point to.
+Note that `.base` will affect this value (defaults to `0x08000000` for normal games).

+Labels can be used before they're known in certain circumstances, like for branching instructions or defined constants, but not for `.align`, `.base`, `.i8fill`, `.if`, `.printf`, or `.error`.

+### Named Labels

-Labels can start any line, and must be prefixed with either `@` for global labels, or `@@` for local labels.
+Named labels must be prefixed with either `@` for global labels, or `@@` for local labels.
 Local labels will be removed upon processing an `.end` that matches a `.begin`.

 ```
 @main:     // global label